Osman Hadžikić

 Osman Hadžikić (born 12 March 1996) is a professional footballer who plays as a goalkeeper for Slaven Belupo.
-Born in Austria, he represented that nation at youth international levels but in 2023 switched to play for Bosnia and Herzegovina national team.

 Club career

 Hadžikić came through Austria Wien youth setup, having debuted for the first team on 11 April 2015 against Grödig, aged only 19.

 International career

 Hadžikić represents Austria under-21, having previously played for Austria under-19, but also has Bosnian citizenship and is eligible to play for Bosnia and Herzegovina.

 Personal life

 Osman has a younger brother, Nihad, who is also a footballer.